-Sr. No. Requirement Disclosure 1 Ratio of the remuneration of each director to Name of the Director Category Ratio the median remuneration of the employees of Navin Agarwal Chairman 227.29 the company for the financial year Din Dayal Jalan Whole-Time Director and Chief Financial Officer 91.39 Tarun Jain Whole-Time Director 162.72 Thomas Albanese Whole-Time Director and Chief Executive Officer 158.42 2 Percentage increase in remuneration of each Name Category Increment Percentage Director, Chief Financial Officer, Chief Executive Navin Agarwal Chairman Nil Officer, Company Secretary or Manager, if any, in the financial year Din Dayal Jalan Whole-Time Director and Chief Financial Officer 18.0% Tarun Jain Whole-Time Director Nil Thomas Albanese Whole-Time Director and Chief Executive Officer Nil Rajiv Choubey Company Secretary 27.5% 3 Percentage increase in the median remuneration of employees in the financial year The median remune increased by 11.40% ration of the employees in the 1 6 financial year was 4 Number of permanent employees on the rolls of Company There were 6,629 er Sterlite Limited) as c nployees of Vedanta Limited (fo n March 31, 2016 ormerly known as Sesa 5 Explanation on the relationship between average increase in remuneration and company performance The Annual Increment was finalized factoring in the following aspects such as the current inflation rate; the existing average salary of the employees in the organization as compared with the average salary in the industry at similar job bands and also the average percentage increment as projected by the leading consulting firms which was 10.6% for the FY 2014-15.
-While arriving at the increment, the Company's performance against the Busines Plan target for the year was also taken into account. • Financial Performance: The Group has put in strong performance driven by a diversified portfolio of worl d-class, low cost and long-life s jing environment and has also calable assets in the Sustainability: health and envir environmental ii in the same peri Injuries Frequen maintain our good track record onment performance.
+Sr. No. Requirement Disclosure 1 Ratio of the remuneration of each director to Name of the Director Category Ratio the median remuneration of the employees of Navin Agarwal Chairman 227.29 the company for the financial year Din Dayal Jalan Whole-Time Director and Chief Financial Officer 91.39 Tarun Jain Whole-Time Director 162.72 Thomas Albanese Whole-Time Director and Chief Executive Officer 158.42 2 Percentage increase in remuneration of each Name Category Increment Percentage Director, Chief Financial Officer, Chief Executive Navin Agarwal Chairman Nil Officer, Company Secretary or Manager, if any, in the financial year Din Dayal Jalan Whole-Time Director and Chief Financial Officer 18.0% Tarun Jain Whole-Time Director Nil Thomas Albanese Whole-Time Director and Chief Executive Officer Nil Rajiv Choubey Company Secretary 27.5% 3 Percentage increase in the median remuneration of employees in the financial year The median remune increased by 11.40% ration of the employees in the 6 financial year was 4 Number of permanent employees on the rolls of Company There were 6,629 er Sterlite Limited) as o nployees of Vedanta Limited (f n March 31, 2016 ormerly known as Sesa 5 average increase in remuneration and company performance in the organization a similar job bands and by the leading consu arriving at the increm on rate; the existing average sa s compared with the average s d also the average percentage Ilting firms which was 10.6% fo nent, the Company's performa ear was also taken into account salary in the industry at increment as projected or the FY 2014-15.
+While nce against the Busines Financial Perfo portfolio of worl but in strong performance drive d-class, low cost and long-life s ing environment and has also rves. scalable assets in the Sustainability: health and envir environmental ir in the same peri Injuries Frequen maintain our good track record onment performance.
 There w ncidents during the year or hea od.
-While the leading indicators cy Rate per million man-hours end, we remain concerned about ents. ere no significant Ith related observations s such as Lost Time worked have shown Strategic: progressive step mprove on diversity and inclusions through induction of women positions in functions like Tres, Finance etc. professional in Vedanta 6 Comparison of the remuneration of the Key Managerial Personnel (KMPs) against the performance of the company For the FY 2015-16, for the year KMPs were paid approximately 0.69% of the net profit
+While the leading indicator cy Rate per million man-hours end, we remain concerned abo ents. vere no significant alth related observations is such as Lost Time worked have shown Strategic: progressive step mprove on diversity and inclusi os through induction of womer p positions in functions like Tre s, Finance etc. n professional in Vedanta 6 Comparison of the remuneration of the Key Managerial Personnel (KMPs) against the performance of the company For the FY 2015-16, for the year KMPs were paid approximatel y 0.69% of the net profit